whatsfordinner/aws-sns-listener/README.md

 This util will let you listen to a Simple Notification Service (SNS) topic by creating a Simple Queue Service (SQS) queue and subscribing that queue to the SNS topic.
 When it's done, it'll delete the queue and the subscription.

+Message body is printed to stdout and logs are printed to stderr so messages can be piped or redirected without worrying about pollution from log messages.

 You can also import the package yourself and use it for your own purposes.
 Check the documentation [here](./pkg/listener/README.md)!

 Pre-compiled binaries are available on the [releases page](https://github.com/whatsfordinner/aws-sns-listener/releases).